Table of Contents

-A balance sheet is the final financial statement prepared by a business.
+A balance sheet is one of the final financial statements prepared by a business.
 It includes important information about the business’s assets, liabilities, and capital.

 Balance sheets help the founder and finance team of a business understand the business’s performance over a period of time.

 It also helps in the creation of certain accounting ratios, which give an in-depth understanding of the various dimensions of the business, like debt and receivables.

 A balance sheet is divided into three overall categories: